Rihanna Reportedly Responded To Chris Brown’s Latest Instagram Comment: ‘It Makes Her Feel Good’

 — BuzzFeed (@BuzzFeed) February 20, 2018

 According to The Grio, both singers have managed to support each other from a distance.
-Rihanna also opened up to Vanity Fair back in 2015 that the “Look At Me Now” singer will always hold a special place in her heart.
+Rihanna also opened up to Vanity Fair back in 2015, revealing that the “Look At Me Now” singer will always hold a special place in her heart.

 “I don’t hate him,” she said during her interview.
 “I will care about him until the day I die.”